Avoiding the pitfalls of warehouse lending

 The duty of a document custodian is to receive, verify, store and release documents that act as underlying collateral for some form of debt encumbrance or instrument.
 Custodians operate by an overriding “golden rule” taken from the laws of physics: just as no two particles of matter can occupy the same space, no single collateral file can have more than one owner.

-While a custodian’s role may sound basic, is critical to the market.
-For scale, Ginnie Mae mortgage-backed securities (MBS) issuance totaled more than $626 billion through August 2021, and each one of those loans is backed by a mortgage note held in a custodian’s vault.
+While a custodian’s role may sound basic, it’s critical to the market.
+For scale, Ginnie Mae mortgage-backed securities (MBS) issuance totaled more than $360 billion through July 2022, and each one of those loans is backed by a mortgage note held in a custodian’s vault.

 Warehouse and mortgage repurchase obligation facilities rely on custody services but require more intensive daily interactions than many other clients.
 Large securitization platforms and agency sale conduits typically manage their business in days, whereas warehouse and repurchase facilities do it in hours.
 Custodial document reviews accommodate the necessary certification requirements.
 They can also drive borrowing base calculations and interest payments between “wet” loans, where funds are disbursed before document completion, or “dry” loans, where the mortgage documents are received and reviewed after the loan closing.